-Addressing (and/or) Undressing political discontentments through aesthetics claiming materials as trans-contemporary informants.
-A vital aspect of Henrique’s practice is allowing time and space for thought as a method in itself. inviting himself and collaborators to express themselves in response to prompts – all pushing the dichotomy amongst ‘productivity’ and ‘product’.
+He conveys materiality in means to encapsulate cultural data: making sense of time or what Darell Wayne Fields describes as distributing sound and the absence of sound (Fields, 2015).
+A vital aspect of Henrique’s practice is enabling space and time for critical thought as the production process goes on - inviting himself and collaborators to express themselves in response to prompts, all pushing the dichotomy amongst ‘productivity’ and ‘product’.

 photograph by Nii Obodai.